alternate spelling: Kovnovitz

 (seated) and son Shmuel (~1928) (enlarge)

 During World War I, the family of Shlomo Kovnovich, along with tens of thousands of other Jewish families, were forcibly expelled to the East.
 While in exile, Shlomo's young sons Zelman Yosl and Leybe died of typhoid fever.
 The family returned to Trashkun after the war.
 Avrom became a chalutz (Zionist pioneer) and went to Palestine in 1930.
 There he played violin in the Palestine Orchestra, which later became the Israel Philharmonic Orchestra.
 Chana Liba went to St. Petersburg at age 11 and stayed with her maternal aunts and uncles.
 She too was musically gifted, but she decided to become a physician.
 Shmuel escaped to Russia at the start of World War II.
 (Read his account of his escape and a 1965 interview about his experiences during the war years.)
 After the war he returned to Vilna (Vilnius) and married Hasia Dlot.
-They later moved to Israel.
+They moved to Israel with their children in 1957.

 Shmuel Kovnovich was a barber in Trashkun (Troškūnai) before the war.
 In an interview in Jerusalem in 1965, speaking in Yiddish, he recalled the tense atmosphere in Lithuania during the Soviet rule of 1940 and how he fled by foot to central Russia via Vitebsk and Polotsk, where he worked in a sugar factory as part of the Trud Armia (Labor Army).